 My closest friends, I’ve known for years, and we’re still friends today.
 I don’t need to talk to them daily or even weekly and they don’t need to talk to me.
 I know I can count on them, that’s a given, and they can count on me.
 Busy, we all are, but we appreciate the fact that we’re still there, though we’re not together all of the time.

-I struggle with the fact that the opinion of others mean so much to her; she’s such a great kid.
-I never thought an athlete, straight A student, would ever care about pleasing the crowd, but I was wrong.
+I struggle with the fact that the opinion of others means so much to her; she’s such a great kid.
+I never thought an athlete, straight-A student, would ever care about pleasing the crowd, but I was wrong.
 I hope she outgrows this or learns something from her little sister.
-Acquaintances are great; they are fun to hang out with from time to time and the friendships are usually easy come, easy go.
+Acquaintances are great; they are fun to hang out with from time to time and friendships are usually easy come, easy go.

 However, true friends are so rare that most people over the course of a lifetime only have a few.
 I hope she learns this soon; little hearts that hurt, just so sad and unnecessary at such a young age.